Online Estimation and Community Detection of Network Point Processes for Event Streams: Background

 When describing interactions between nodes in a network, it is often true that the underlying interactions are in fact observed in continuous time before then being aggregated into some discrete representation.
 For example, repeated interactions between nodes in a social network could be simply counted, with a binary link formed if the number of (directed) interactions is above some threshold.
 One extension of these models for static networks that has been considered is to split the observations into multiple time windows with a static network constructed for each of these windows.
 In the context of messages on a social network, this would consist of constructing a static network based on the interactions between nodes in some time period (say, every week).
 Community detection methods have been developed for block models in this context also \citep{pensky2019spectral}.
 However, these methods still require compression of continuous time interactions into a static representation, which can fail to capture the true expressive dynamics between nodes.
-Similarly, the length of window used is subjective it is not clear how to choose the level of aggregation required.
+Similarly, the length of window used is subjective, and it is not clear how to choose the level of aggregation required.
 The direct modeling of repeated event streams on a network has not been as widely studied \citep{rossetti2018community}.

 Recent extensions of stochastic block models have been used to model events on networks using point processes, the setting we consider here.
 This allows for community detection of nodes in a network which captures the temporal dynamics which describe events between nodes.
-Suppose that $z = (z_1, \ldots, z_m)$ is a vector representing the latent class memberships of $m$ nodes in a network, where each node belongs to one of $K$ possible classes.
+Suppose that $z = (z_1, \ldots, z_n)$ is a vector representing the latent class memberships of $n$ nodes in a network, where each node belongs to one of $K$ possible classes.
 The latent classes are drawn from some vector $\pi$ which gives the latent probability of each of the $K$ classes.
 We assume that (directed) interactions between any two nodes in the network form a point process, which has intensity $\lambda_{ij}(t)$.
-We impose a block model structure on these intensities, in that the intensity between two nodes will depend on the latent class of both the nodes.
+We impose a block model structure on these intensities, in that the intensity between two nodes will depend on the latent class of both nodes.
+For a given node pair $(i,j)\in \mathcal{E}$ we have a counting process $N_{ij}(t)$.
 Given node $i$ in latent class $z_i$ and node $j$ in latent class $z_j$ then we have